Skip to content

 4. A combination of the above – You might, for example, use a self-publishing company to edit your manuscript, design the cover and interior, and list it on Amazon, but handle the rest of the distribution and all of the marketing on your own.

-#4 – If I use a self-publishing company, does it become the publisher of my book?
+#4 – If I use a self-publishing company, does it become the publisher?

-You can hire firms such as Outskirts Press and Archway Publishing to edit your book, design the cover, print and sell it, and send you royalties as the book sells.
+You can hire firms such as Outskirts Press and Archway Publishing to handle the editing and cover design, print and sell it, and send you royalties as the book sells.
 Given all this work, it may seem as if they’re the publisher.
 But that’s not the case.

 If you’re paying, you’re the publisher!